Athena Tacha: Early life, education, and academic career

 Tacha was born in 1936 in Greece.
 She received an M.A. in sculpture from the Athens School of Fine Arts in Greece (1959); an M.A. in art history from Oberlin College, Oberlin, Ohio (1961); and a Doctorate in aesthetics from the Sorbonne in Paris (1963).
 After her studies, she worked as the curator of modern art at the Allen Memorial Art Museum of Oberlin College, organizing contemporary art exhibitions (including Art In The Mind, 1970).
+In 1965 she married art historian Richard Spear.
 She has published two books and various articles on Auguste Rodin, Brâncuși, Nadelman and other 20th-century sculptors.
 From 1973 to 2000, she was a professor of sculpture at Oberlin College.
 Since 1998, she has been an affiliate of the University of Maryland, College Park, and lives in Washington, DC.

 Artwork

-One of the first artists to develop environmental site-specific sculpture in the early 1970s, Tacha has won over fifty competitions for permanent public art commissions, of which nearly forty have been executed throughout the U.S. One of these public works was a two-acre sculptural landscape in downtown Philadelphia, Pennsylvania entitled "Connections," within Matthias Baldwin Park.
+One of the first artists to develop environmental site-specific sculpture in the early 1970s, Tacha has won over fifty competitions for permanent public art commissions, of which nearly forty have been executed throughout the U.S. One of these public works was a two-acre sculptural landscape in downtown Philadelphia, Pennsylvania entitled Connections within Matthias Baldwin Park.
 She has had six one-artist shows in New York—at the Zabriskie Gallery, the Max Hutchinson Gallery, Franklin Furnace, the Foundation for Hellenic Studies, and the Kouros Gallery—and has exhibited in numerous group shows throughout the world, including the Venice Biennale.
 She produced a body of textual and photographic conceptual works and poetic studies, many of which were published as artist's books.

 Athena Tacha's artist books were printed between 1970 and 2005.
 An interactive online display of the artist books and other printed materials can be found at Printed Matter, Inc.The pocket books series are small folded books, similar to a zine that were often sold in a plastic sleeve.
 In The Way My Mind Works, Tacha writes about her schizophrenic mind, her ruminating mind, her orderly mind.
 Others in the pocket series examine everyday life.
 The larger artist books focus on geometry, space, and minimalism.
 A Dictionary of Steps displays diagrams of steps.
 In addition, Tacha explored self portraiture, in works like Gestures and Expressions.